Weaning and changes in mood

 What should you do?

-Contact your doctor to explain how you are feeling and discuss ways to cope.
+Contact your doctor to explain how you are feeling and discuss ways to cope with hormonal changes after weaning breastfeeding.

 UP NEXT: Helping your partner bond with baby